sseefried/inequality-denotational-hardware/Inequality.lagda.md

 However, the inverse function is even trickier to define than `𝔹²-to-R`.
-We want a total function but there is a even more redundancy in the representation then for the 2-bit case since 3 bits can represent 8 different values.
+We want a total function but there is a even more redundancy in the representation than for the 2-bit case since 3 bits can represent 8 different values.
 We must have cases for when there is more than "one hot wire" and we must also consider the case where none of them are "hot".